mofrim/42-fdf/README.md

        3d-ness.
     2) make the steepness modifiable through interactive (that would involve having an `initial_map` where we can apply that to 🤔 otherwise we would have to transform the height increase... nope.)
+So i really have to save all the trafo-values applied to my initial_map in order to be able to redisplay nicely.
     3) implement the `initial_resize_map` which will be carried out after `read_map()` using the some sane values derived from `winsize_x/y`.
 The question that arises here is that of **ascpect ratio**! i want a square to be a square, and a rectangle, a rectangle so i have to apply the same multiplier to `x` and `y` coordinates. am i right?!?
+    4) initially i want the map to be drawn as centered as possible (use the above outlined trick for that). but later i would like to allow for translation zooming and rotating freestyle (maybe within the window boundaries)